iipc/warc-specifications/specifications/warc-format/warc-1.1/index.md

 to build applications for harvesting, managing, accessing, mining and exchanging content.
-While it represents the unique standard format for web archives, it has been adopted beyond the web archiving community, notably to store born-digital or digitized books and serials.
+While it represents the unique standard format for web archives, it has been adopted beyond the web archiving community, notably to store born-digital or digitized material.
 The way WARC files will be created and resources stored and rendered will depend on software and applications implementations.